swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ## Practice with Selection

-Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded.
+Assume pandas has been imported and the Gapminder GDP data for Europe has been loaded.
 Write an expression to select each of the following:

 1. GDP per capita for all countries in 1982.